-All incoming graduate students must take a theory diagnostic test.
+Incoming M.M. and M.M.E. students must take the Graduate Theory Test.
 The purpose of this test is to ensure that your understanding of music theory is commensurate with holding an undergraduate degree in music.
-If the test shows significant gaps in your music theory knowledge and skills, you will be required to undertake remedial work in consultation with the music theory faculty.
+If the test shows significant gaps in your knowledge of music theory, you will be required to undertake remedial work in consultation with the music theory faculty.
 (If you graduated from UNF with a B.M. or B.M.E. degree within the past two years then you are not required to take the test.)

-(Please note: If you are entering the School of Music to pursue a Performer’s Certificate, you do not need to take the theory diagnostic test.
+(If you are entering the School of Music to pursue a performer’s certificate then you do not need to take the Graduate Theory Test.
 However, if you are interested in taking music theory courses as part of your program of study, you should contact Dr. Gosden.)

 - harmonic analysis

 Below are some resources to help you prepare for the test.

 The concept of scientific pitch notation is covered at 13:23 in this video, while the four clefs (soprano, bass, alto, and tenor) are covered in this video.
 You may also wish to consult this page (which refers to scientific pitch notation as the “International Standards Organization [ISO] system”).

 Scales and Key Signatures

 Major scales and key signatures are covered in this video and this video, while minor scales and key signatures are covered in this video.
 You may also wish to consult this page (on scales) and this page (on key signatures).